bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Breezy and Partly Cloudy
+- Partly Cloudy
 - 85% humidity
-- 14 mph wind
+- 15 mph wind
-- 47% cloud cover
+- 46% cloud cover
 - 34 AQI 🟩
-- 0.36 inches of rain expected in the next 48 hours
+- 0.53 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>